hyoo-ru/mam_mol/wire/README.md

 		return next
 	}

-	// computes a value based on other channels and memoizes it
+	// computes a value based on other channels
 	@solo name() {
 		console.log('compute name')
 		return `${this.name_first()} ${this.name_last()}`